-Office Hours: Mondays 10:00 to 11:20 am or by appointment.
+Office Hours: Mondays 10:00 to 11:20 am by virtual meeting only

-Office Location: DTB B214

-Contact: asplin@uvic.ca or 250-853-3284
+Office Location: Virtual Contact: asplin@uvic.ca

 When emailing me please include 'GEOG 370 - your name - brief subject' in the subject line.
-This helps me sort through emails and makes it easier to respond to your message.
+This helps me sort through emails and makes it easier to track and respond to your message.

-Profile: I am a past Post-doctoral Fellow in the Geography Department with a background in Synoptic Climatology, and Atmospheric forcing of Dynamic and Thermodynamic Processes in Arctic Sea Ice.
-I am passionate about hydro meteorological topics, climate change, and field-based learning.
+Profile: I am a scientific project manager for ASL Environmental Sciences Inc., a local environmental consulting company, and I am a past Post-doctoral Fellow in the Geography Department with a background in Synoptic Climatology and Atmospheric forcing of Dynamic and Thermodynamic Processes in Arctic Sea Ice.
+I am passionate about hydro meteorological topics, climate change, renewable energy, and field-based learning.